-Each accepted film receives five complimentary tickets to each of its two screenings, a feature listing in the 2020 AFF Program Book, and two complimentary Producers Badges to the 2020 Austin Film Festival.
-If a film advances to the final round of the competition, the film’s team will also receive one ticket to the 2020 Awards Luncheon, taking place October 24, 2020.
+Each accepted feature film receives five complimentary tickets to each of its two screenings, a feature listing in the 2021 AFF Program Book, and two complimentary Producers Badges to the 2021 Austin Film Festival.
+Each accepted short film receives five complimentary tickets to screenings, listing in a shorts block in the 2021 AFF Program Book, and two complimentary Producers Badges to the 2021 Austin Film Festival.
+If a film advances to the final round of the competition, the film’s team will also receive one ticket to the 2021 Awards Luncheon, taking place October 23, 2021.
 Filmmakers may or may not know at the time of being accepted whether their film has advanced to the final round.

 What if the DVD I send doesn't play?

 Before sending your DVD, please try it on several machines, including traditional DVD players and computers.
 If at all possible, format your DVD so that the film automatically starts playing as soon as it is in the player/computer (this is called FIRST PLAY).
 Please avoid menus, trailers and other special features.
 If we cannot get the film to play on our end, we will contact you for a new copy.

 My film didn't get in.
 Can you tell me why?
 Do you offer feedback?